 Another scenario involving anomaly detection with machine learning concerns the deployment of this technology for predictive maintenance.
 This involves the rigorous condition monitoring of some key components of a property, including the electrical system, to detect any deviations from their standard performance and therefore predict potential failures before they occur.

 Finally, machine learning can be implemented in real estate management to assess which asset improvements are worth investing in to significantly increase the value of a property.
-This idea has been the foundation of predictive analytics platforms such as Enodo Score.
+This idea has been the foundation of predictive analytics real estate platforms such as Enodo Score.

-By unlocking a full spectrum of exciting possibilities in terms of data analytics, pricing, marketing, and management, artificial intelligence and machine learning have proved to be among the major catalysts driving a pretty conservative sector like real estate towards new technological horizons.
+By unlocking a full spectrum of exciting possibilities in terms of augmented data analytics, pricing, marketing, and management, artificial intelligence and machine learning have proved to be among the major catalysts driving a pretty conservative sector like real estate towards new technological horizons.
 PwC's Emerging Trends in Real Estate 2021 report, for example, ranked AI third in the list of the top tech trends disrupting real estate.